‘DWTS’ Season 24 Producers Admit Heather Morris Has An ‘Advantage’

 The cast of DWTS Season 24 are back in the ballroom Monday night on ABC.
-This year, Olympian Simone Biles, Glee alum Heather Morris, Bachelor star Nick Viall and Mr. T will take to the dance floor and compete for the coveted mirror ball trophy.
-But does Morris have an unfair advantage over the field?
+This year, Olympian Simone Biles, Glee alum Heather Morris, Bachelor star Nick Viall, and Mr. T will take to the dance floor and compete for the coveted Mirror Ball trophy.
+But does Morris have an unfair advantage over the other contestants?

 According to the Hollywood Reporter, Morris worked as a professional dancer prior to her Glee days.
-Morris was a backup dance for Beyoncé and danced during the American Music Awards, on Saturday Night Live, and on the Ellen DeGeneres Show.
+Morris was a backup dance for Beyonce and danced during the American Music Awards, on Saturday Night Live, and on The Ellen DeGeneres Show.
 With a lot of dancing experience under her belt, it’s clear that Morris has an advantage.

 But according to DWTS producers Joe Sungkur and Ashley Edens, Morris doesn’t have an unfair advantage over everyone else.